edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

     <Callout type="important">

-	  You must define an API schema before setting up your API gateway configuration.
+	  Setting up a new API security rule requires creating at least one API schema.
+Your API gateway configuration will be read-only until you do so.

 	</Callout>